 JOSEPH MCGRANAGHAN* NYC credits include roles with SITI Company, Mabou Mines, Hudson Warehouse, Storm Theatre and Workshop Theatre Company.
 Regionally: Centerstage, Centenary Stage Company, Lantern Theatre, Clarence Brown Theatre, Asolo Rep, Pittsburgh Irish and Classical Theatre and Pittsburgh City Theatre, among others.
 Film and TV: The Lucky 6 and Hack My Life.

 FRANK MIHELICH* Frank is a founding member of Magis Theatre Company performing in The Winter’s Tale, The Great Divorce, and The Witlings.
 Frank also served as Company Manager from 2008-2011.
-Recent directing credits include The Hiding Place, The Spitfire Grill, Twelfth Night, Androcles and the Lion, Our Town and You Can’t Take It With You.
-Frank has worked as an actor extensively both in NYC and regionally.
-He has also worked in both commercials and film.
-Frank has performed for such companies as the Two Rivers Theatre, New Jersey Repertory Company, The Shadowland Theatre, the Colorado Shakespeare Festival, and the Arizona Repertory Theatre.
-Frank is the founding Artistic Director of New Threads Theatre Company based in Southern California.
+Directing credits include The Hiding Place, The Spitfire Grill, Twelfth Night, Androcles and the Lion, Our Town and You Can’t Take It With You. and has performed for such companies as the Two Rivers Theatre, New Jersey Repertory Company, The Shadowland Theatre, the Colorado Shakespeare Festival, and the Arizona Repertory Theatre.
+Frank is the founding Artistic Director of New Threads Theatre Company.
 He graduated from California Baptist University with a BA in Communication Arts (Theatre) and a BA in Philosophy in 1998, then went on to Columbia University and graduated with his MFA in Acting in 2004.
 Frank currently lives and works in Southern California where he is an actor, director, and Associate Professor of theatre at California Baptist University.
 Frank would like to thank Allison, Colton, and Lindy for their love and support.
 Love God.
 Love Others.

 RACHEL BENBOW MURDY* is an actor/ singer based in NYC.
 Performer/co-writer in The Millay Sisters Cabaret at Stonington Opera House, Don’t Tell Mama, Abingdon Theater.
 Co-writer/performer Hamlet Cabaret Joe’s Pub, Don’t Tell Mama.
 Recently appeared as “The Evil Apothecary” in Romeo and Juliet and Zombies at the New Ohio Theatre.
 Co-creator/performer Connie’s Avant Garde Restaurant.
 She has performed at Bushwick Starr, Joe’s Pub, Cleveland Public Theater.
 Rachel is a co-creator with Diane Paulus’s Company: Project 400 Theater Group The Donkey Show.